telerik/xaml-docs/styling-and-appearance/how-to/styling-apperance-themes-runtime.md

 		</Grid>
 	{{endregion}}

-4. The example will use the simplest way to change the theme at runtime – it will use the Click event of each of the three RadButtons.
-Upon click, we will clear merged dictionaries from the application resources and merge new resource dictionaries from the theme assemblies.
+4. The example will use the simplest way to change the theme at runtime – it will use the **Click** event of each of the three buttons.
+Upon click, we will clear the merged dictionaries from the application resources and merge the new resource dictionaries from the theme assemblies.

-	#### __[C#] Example 4: The code that merges the theme resources at runtime__
+	#### __[C#] Example 4: Merge the theme resources at runtime__
 	{{region styling-apperance-themes-runtime_3}}
 		private void OfficeBlack_Click(object sender, RoutedEventArgs e)
 		{